Beezity/nosave-linux/README.md

 ```
 sudo pacman -S python nftables conntrack-tools git
 ```
+### 1. Clone the Repository
+Then, clone the repository to your local machine:

 ### 3. Install the Helper Script
 This step covers installing and configuring the Python helper script.